Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Numerical results

 \section{Numerical results}

-We have performed numerical simulations at $\mu=0$ using a tree-level Symanzik-improved gauge action for the gauge fields and $2+1$ flavors of rooted 2-stout improved staggered fermions~\cite{Aoki:2006br} at physical quark masses.
+We have performed numerical simulations at $\mu=0$ using a tree-level Symanzik improved gauge action for the gauge fields and $2+1$ flavors of rooted 2-stout improved staggered fermions~\cite{Aoki:2006br} at physical quark masses.
 We used lattices of temporal size $N_t=4$ and spatial size $N_s=\{6,8,10,12\}$ at $\beta=\{3.32,3.33,3.34,3.35\}$, corresponding to temperatures below and up to $T_c$.
 A chemical potential is then introduced only for the light quarks, with $\mu_u=\mu_d=\mu_B/3$, $\mu_s=0$.
 For each simulation point we gather on the order of 20000 configurations, separated by 10 HMC trajectories each.
 For each gauge configuration we performed a full diagonalization of the reduced matrix $P$, using the publicly available MAGMA linear algebra library for GPUs~\cite{MR1484478}.
+This is the most computationally intensive step of the analysis, as it roughly scales with $V^3=N_s^9$.
 We then followed with the geometric matching of the eigenvalues to compute the partition function at finite $\mu$ via the reweighting formula Eq.~\eqref{eq:mupartfuncroot}.

-In order to determine $Z(\mu)/Z(0)$, for each configuration we calculate the coefficients of the polynomial ${\cal P}_{\tilde{\xi}}(z)$ from the geometrically matched eigenvalues $\tilde{\xi}_i$ using arbitrary precision arithmetics.
-Using Roberge-Weiss symmetry we can set all coefficients of the polynomial not of order $3n$ to zero.
+In order to determine $Z(\mu)/Z(0)$, for each configuration we calculate the coefficients of the polynomial ${\cal P}_{\tilde{\xi}}(e^{\hat{\mu}})$ from the geometrically matched eigenvalues $\tilde{\xi}_i$ using arbitrary precision arithmetic.
+Using Roberge-Weiss symmetry we can set to zero all coefficients of the polynomial not of order $3n$.
 Using charge conjugation symmetry instead we can set all coefficients to be real.
 After averaging the coefficients over gauge configurations, we determine all the roots of ${\cal P}(e^{\hat{\mu}})$ using the Aberth method~\cite{Aberth}, which we also implemented in arbitrary precision.
-In Fig.~\ref{fig:allLY} we show all the Lee-Yang zero in the strip ${\rm Im}\,\mu\in [-\frac{2\pi}{3},\frac{2\pi}{3}]$ of the complex $\mu$ plane for a $12^3\times 4$ system at $\beta=3.35$.
+In Fig.~\ref{fig:allLY} we show all the Lee-Yang zeros in the strip ${\rm Im}\,\mu\in [-\frac{2\pi}{3},\frac{2\pi}{3}]$ of the complex $\mu$ plane for a $12^3\times 4$ system at $\beta=3.35$.
 (Due to rooting there are now half as many zeros in this strip than in the unrooted case.)
+Error bars are not shown in Fig.~\ref{fig:allLY}, and while they are typically quite large, due to the sign problem, the ones closest to $\mu=0$ zero have reasonably small errors.
+See Figs. \ref{fig:rcns10},\ref{fig:LY0s_vs_spectral_gap},\ref{fig:rcnsV} and \ref{fig:immu} (shown later).